isomerpages/edb-osp/food-for-thought/from-the-community/_posts/2020-07-03-championing-diversity-and-inclusion.md

 ### Racism coloured my childhood and I still fight against stereotypes today

+_Following a childhood in Hungary, and studies in the UK and Australia, moving to Singapore is when Trang finally felt like she belonged.
+The Vietnamese-Hungarian, who has made Singapore her home for close to a decade now, shares her struggles with racism growing up, and how she fights for greater diversity and inclusion today._

 By Trang Chu Minh
 <hr>
 Growing up, racism was a regular part of my life.
 But while it coloured my childhood, thanks to family and friends, it did not define me.
 And even though I have become more resilient and compassionate because of it, I have also always battled a sense of ‘survivor’s guilt’.